bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 Our cukes are <span style="color:green;">GREEN</span>!
 (This is the point you wipe your brow and slow clap).

 ## Conclusion
 In this post, I introduce how I use the BDD tool [CucumberJS](https://github.com/cucumber/cucumber-js) in order to adhere to Test Driven Development in JavaScript.
 I went through using an example of a single __Feature__ with two __Scenarios__ and turning <span style="color:red;">failing</span> __Steps__ to <span style="color:green;">green</span> cukes.
-If unfamiliar with the process, I hope you followed along.
-I may be wordy and it seem that it takes a lot of time, but it really does not once you get in the swing of developing under such a practice - plus I think there is a huge reward in having your code under a test harness when it comes to refactoring and bug fixing.
+If you are unfamiliar with the process with making tests fail first only to produce code to make the test pass, I hope you followed along; I may be wordy and the process could appear to take a lot of time, but development under such practices does start to move smoothly once you get in the groove.
+Additionally, I think there is a huge reward in having your code under a test harness when it comes to refactoring and bug fixing - both in developer health and business.

 ## The Future
 I was going to cover the following topics in this post but have decided to exclude with the hopes of re-addressing in a later post: